francis2/api/csharp/services-api/docs/PositionsApi.md

-Returns all entities of FillPair type related to Position type
+Retrieves all entities of FillPair type related to Position entity

 ### Example
 ```csharp